rust-lang/rust/docs/dev/README.md

 * [S-actionable](https://github.com/rust-analyzer/rust-analyzer/issues?q=is%3Aopen+is%3Aissue+label%3AS-actionable) and
   [S-unactionable](https://github.com/rust-analyzer/rust-analyzer/issues?q=is%3Aopen+is%3Aissue+label%3AS-unactionable)
   specify if there are concrete steps to resolve or advance an issue.
-Roughly, actionable issues need only work to be fixed, while unactionable ones are effectively wont-fix.
+Roughly, actionable issues need only work to be fixed, while unactionable ones are blocked either on user feedback (providing a reproducible example), or on larger architectural work or decisions.
 Each triaged issue should have one of these labels.
 * [fun](https://github.com/rust-analyzer/rust-analyzer/issues?q=is%3Aopen+is%3Aissue+label%3Afun)
   is for cool, but probably hard stuff.
 * [Design](https://github.com/rust-analyzer/rust-analyzer/issues?q=is%3Aopen+is%3Aissue+label%Design)